KaiWang-swe/Animal-Card/README.md

 ## Project Structure

+The project files are organized as follows:

 animal-card/
 │
 ├── index.html # Main HTML file for the animal card.
 ├── styles.css # Stylesheet for customizing the appearance.
 └── images/
-└── goat.jpg # Image of the featured animal, the Goat.
+└── goat.jpg # Image of the featured animal, the Goa